Types of Medical Providers

 Private Doctor Office – Many doctors work in their own medical practices, sometimes along with a few other doctors who specialize in the same medical field – general / family practice, dermatology, obstetrics / gynecology, etc. Most private doctor offices will require payment ahead of treatment, unless proof of medical insurance is provided.
 If you are an Arts & Sciences student with the student health insurance policy, you may be referred to a private doctor if the Health Services cannot treat you.
 You will save money by first seeking care at the Health Services before going to a private doctor.

-Clinics – Winter Park Urgent Care and Florida Hospital Centra Care are walk-in urgent care clinics that provide medical treatment to patients either without primary care doctors or who may be unable to access their doctor for an appointment.
+Clinics – Florida Hospital Centra Care and Walgreens Health Care Clinics are walk-in urgent care clinics that provide medical treatment to patients either without primary care doctors or who may be unable to access their doctor for an appointment.
 They can treat a variety of ailments and will be less expensive than going to the emergency room for a non-life threatening illness.
 They accept many health insurance policies.

 Emergency Rooms at Hospitals (ER) should be used for all life-threatening ailments and severe accidents requiring immediate medical attention.
 The emergency room is the most expensive of medical providers.
 Most health insurance policies will not cover emergency room care unless it was a real emergency.

 Hospitals are used for medical treatment for severe medical conditions or complex surgery.
 A private doctor office or doctor treating you at a clinic or the ER will determine if admission to a hospital is required.

 Here are the closest hospitals to Rollins: